 Note that the Caps Lock function of keyboards are part of the host operating system, and does not normally transfer to virtual machines or remote desktops.
 Using the Shift key for capital letters as you would normally type will work as normal.

-If you are unable to resolve issues using function keys and how your individual client machine transmits these keys, you will likely need to use a virtual keyboard to proceed.
+If you are unable to resolve issues using function keys and how your individual client machine transmits these keys, you will likely need to use an on-screen keyboard to proceed.
+On-screen keyboards are sometimes (but not always) provided within individual virtual machines, but can also always be access via your host operating system.
+You can find guides to open the on-screen keyboard here: